cyphyhouse/CyPhyHouseExperiments/README.md

 To execute a Koord program that uses the Motion module, we need to first instantiate simulated devices in our Cymulator.

-**TODO:** The configuration file `cym_5_drones` for Cymulator is not well designed.
-It should be merged into the same global configuration file.

 ```bash
 rosrun cym_gazebo cymulate.py scenes/cym_5_drones.yml
 ```